 There are a number of myths regarding the humble salad.
-Not only that, but there are a lot of misunderstandings and misconceptions regarding this humble meal.
+Not only that, but there are an especially large number of misunderstandings and misconceptions regarding this humble meal.

 So with that in mind, here are my top 6 myths:

 - Salads are useless if you’re trying to gain muscle

 - If you’re a man and you eat too many Salads, your penis will shrink.

 Okay, that last one may sound a little silly, but bear with me, because I promise it’ll make sense by the end of this article.